crowdagger/crowbook/guide/arguments.md

 will thus generate "baz.pdf" in directory "foo" and not in the current directory.

 The most important option is obviously <BOOK>, i.e. the book configuration file.
-It is mandatory for most options: if you don't pass it, Crowbook will simply display this help message.
+It is mandatory in most cases: if you don't pass it, Crowbook will simply display this help message.
 In a normal use case this is the only argument you'll need to pass, and Crowbook will generate the book in all formats specified in the configuration file.